BlackToppStudios/DAGFrameScheduler/README.md

 ## NEWS ##

+### Mar 9, 2014 - 1.14.1  ###
+* Identified a race condition in Mutexes on Mac OS 10.6.8 that locks tests in about 50% of trials
+* Split Unit tests for mutexes into smaller groups to ease future troubleshooting.
+* Ran Mutex, Spinlock and ReadWriteSpinLock tests 20 times each to ensure confidence in Linux implementation.

 ### Feb 26, 2014 - 1.14.0  ###
 * I left some test code in place in the Barrier.
 This cause undefined references on some compilers and has been removed.